-Buy and Compare SSL Certificates
+Buy and Compare PKI Certificates

-You have likely reached this site looking for answers about SSL and related technologies or are looking for answers to your questions on SSL Certificates and how to buy an SSL Certificate.
+You have likely reached this site looking for answers about SSL and related technologies or are looking for answers to your questions on SSL Certificates and how to buy a PKI Certificate.
 There are many options and terms to be aware of before you purchase an SSL certificate, which is why we are here to help.
 Whether it be EV (Extended Validation), OV (Organizational Validation), or DV (Domain Validation), we can suggest a certificate for you.
-If you have any questions not answered here, send us an email at firstname.lastname@example.org and we will guide you further.
+If you have any questions not answered here, send us an email at email@example.com and we will guide you further.

 Buying an SSL certificate doesn’t have to be as complex as it seems.
 If you are looking for a cheap and affordable certificate you can begin with one of the certificates below.
 If you are asking yourself how to get an SSL certificate, it’s as easy as clicking one of the certificates below to get started to buy an SSL certificate.